Program Admission

 Admission to the MC program is based on the applicant’s potential for graduate study, previous preparation and experience, and the possession of personal qualities that contribute to success as a counselor.
 To balance student demand with available resources, the program is limited in the number of students admitted each year.
-Factors that are evaluated in the admission process include: academic potential as measured by the FRK index, professional and volunteer experiences in helping-related fields, personal statement, and letters of recommendation.
+Factors that are evaluated in the admission process include: academic potential, professional and volunteer experiences in helping-related fields, personal statement, and letters of recommendation.
 Each of these factors is described in detail below.

-To apply to the MC program, you must submit the online graduate admission application and the supplemental materials required by the MC program as described below.
+To apply to the program, applicants must submit the online Graduate Application and supplemental materials required by the MC program.
 Inquiries may be sent to ccp@asu.edu.

 You may verify that ASU has received your official test scores, transcripts, and letters of recommendation through My ASU.
 It is your responsibility to check the application status and verify that all required materials are received by the deadline.
 Incomplete applications and applications submitted after the due date will not be reviewed or considered.